learning-zone/javascript-basics/README.md

 #### Q. ***How do you reversing an array?***

 You can use reverse() method is used reverse the elements in an array.
 This method is useful to sort an array in descending order.
-Let's see the usage of reverse() method in an example,
+Let us see the usage of reverse() method in an example,
 ```javascript
 let numbers = [1, 2, 5, 3, 4];
 numbers.sort((a, b) => b - a);